New Zealand torches Ireland to reach Rugby World Cup semifinals | The Japan Times

 Aaron Smith scored two first-half tries before Beauden Barrett added another to give the All Blacks a formidable halftime lead, and further scores from Codie Taylor, Matt Todd, George Bridge and Jordie Barrett kept up the momentum after the interval.

-A late score from Robbie Henshaw and a penalty try belatedly got Ireland on the scoreboard, but it was not enough to stop the All Blacks from progressing to a mouth-watering semifinal against England in Yokohama on Oct.
+A late score from Robbie Henshaw and a penalty try belatedly got Ireland on the scoreboard, but it was nowhere near enough to stop the All Blacks from progressing to a mouth-watering semifinal against England in Yokohama on Oct.
 26.

+“I don’t know if you can call it a monkey on our backs, but we got reminded and reminded and reminded that we had lost to Ireland,” said New Zealand head coach Steve Hansen.
+“The All Blacks don’t need to know that we lost to Ireland.
+We know that.
+We remember the losses more than we remember the wins.

+“Defense is 50 percent of the game, and probably 90 percent when you consider the psychological value of it.
+We kept our discipline, and when they carried, we got up and made our tackles, and they were punishing tackles.
+When you’re doing that, they start to second-guess a little bit and start losing their edge.”

 New Zealand took an early lead through a Richie Mo’unga penalty, but the All Blacks really gained a foothold when Smith went over for a try in the 14th minute.
 New Zealand’s forwards kept up the pressure on the Irish goal line, and Smith spotted a gap to pick up the ball and dive over.